The best exotic pets for apartment living sometimes don’t need many outside areas; they are quiet and often compact.

 Dogs may thrive in cramped areas, and the secret to your success is picking the proper breed for you.

-A huge dog can live comfortably in an apartment even though many areas have size limits if you give them environmental enrichment during the day and meet their daily activity needs.
+A huge dog can live comfortably in an apartment, even though many areas have size limits if you give it environmental enrichment during the day and meet its daily activity needs.

-The breed’s propensity to bark and bother neighbors and their need for exercise are the main issues you should consider.
+You should consider the breed’s propensity to bark and bother neighbors and its need for exercise.

 16. Micro Aquarium